c-ehrlich/c-ehrlich/README.md

 # Hi, I’m Christopher

+I make computers do things, mostly through web apps.

-I'm a university lecturer who was excited about programming as a child but at some point decided to take a different route.
-During COVID I fell in love once again with programming and decided that this is what I want to do in the future.
-One of my other hobbies is language learning, so outside of learning modern Web Development I've also been building some language learning tools.
+One of my other hobbies is language learning, so besides modern Web Development I've also been building some language learning tools.

 ## Technologies I've built projects in:
 * Frontend: React + TypeScript, Next.js, Redux, React Query, Zustand